-Business owner concerns over staff retention are not uncommon.
-Beneath the surface, those concerns are often linked to retaining one or more key persons.
-What’s the impact of losing a key person, and how can Key Man Risk or Key Person Risk be turned into an advantage?
+If you’re concerned over staff retention, you’re not alone.
+Beneath the surface, leaders can feel anxious about retaining one or more key people.
+What’s the impact of losing a key person, and how is it possible to turn that into an advantage?

 What is a Key Person?

 A Key Person is anyone needed for the continued success of the business.
-An often over looked key person, is the owner themselves.
-In fact, it could be any person that’s a vital part of the on-going business success.
+It could be any person that’s a vital part of the on-going business success.
 An owner is often a key person too.

 What is Key Man Risk?

 Key man risk or key person risk is simply the business risk of losing a key person.
-Owners are often so busy with the day to day, that they find it easy to overlook the risk.
-See Owner Overwhelmed with Work.
+Owners are often so busy with the day to day, that they find it easy to overlook.
 Accidents happen, and people can become seriously ill.
 Illness could be mental as well as physical.
-A surprising number of people suffer from stress, anxiety, depression and trauma.
+A surprising number of people suffer from stress, anxiety, depression, and trauma.
 It’s not only the person themselves, it could also be illness or a frail family member that changes priorities.
-The reality is that owners can’t control the trigger, they can only manage how the business responds.
+The reality is that leaders can’t control the trigger, they can only manage how the business responds.

 What’s the Impact?

 When a small business loses a key person, it can have a huge impact.
 The business can’t function as it did before.
 That person might be the driving force for the business.
-Loss might affect financials, investment, confidence or image.
-When the owner is the managing director, then key person risk will need to be addressed to secure the long-term future.
-Many owners may not realise how dependent the business is on them.
+Loss might affect financials, investment, confidence, or image.
+When the owner is the managing director, then addressing key person risk may help secure the long-term future.
+Until a crisis, owners may not realise how dependent the business is on them.
 Owners may also realise there’s a problem during high-growth or when planning an exit.

 The board of a small business is often involved in day to day work.
 They may struggle to separate working “on” rather than “in” the business, finding it hard to draw the line between “on” and “in” without clear responsibilities for oversight and approvals.
 As a result, leaders may not have a clear picture of the overall situation.
 Control and decision-making may become more difficult.
 Overlaps and inconsistencies can cause friction and create risk.
 Key people may need to be involved in more handholding, planning and decisions.
 Instead of organised control, key people plug the gaps.

-It’s not only about keeping control; design issues can create other failures.
+Leaders are not only concerned about keeping control; design issues can create other failures.
 Causes range from inconsistencies to fiefdoms.
 Inconsistencies may result in things “falling between the gap”, or more likely the need for a key person to deal with an emergency which should never have happened in the first place.
 Of course, there can also be problems with internal politics caused by a power vacuum or silos competing against each other.
-When there are inconsistencies, gaps and internal friction then time, cash and resources are wasted.
-The work place can become stressful and unproductive with staff less likely to stick around in a stressful or unproductive workplace.
+Leaders will want to avoid inconsistencies, gaps, and internal friction because they can waste time, cash, and resources.
+Staff are less likely to stick around in a stressful or unproductive workplace.
 Perhaps worse, is the impact to customers through errors and delays.

-Processes are simply a sequence of steps that delivers a result.
-They might not be called processes, yet every business has them.
-They may evolve with know-how and work-arounds over time.
+Processes are simply a sequence of steps that deliver a result.
+You might not call them processes, yet every business has them.
+They may evolve with know-how and workarounds over time.
 Undocumented processes are not uncommon and are the tribal knowledge for a select few.
 When a process is in someone’s head, it’s unlikely to meet the needs of the growing business.
 Those needs might be for better planning, improved quality and for accurate reporting.
 Key people must hold everything together if there’s no designed process.
 Staff may find this particularly stressful, increasing the risk of loss.

 Skills transfer is how staff gain know how.
 There’s a problem if skills and skill levels are not known for a task.
 The business can lose much of their knowledge overnight when a key person leaves.
 Senior leaders may not even be aware of all the different activities performed by a key person.
 Skills might involve techniques and methods of great value to the business.
-After a key person loss, senior leaders must pick up the pieces which is made much easier if skills and knowledge are recorded.
-Better still, if they know that other staff can “cover” skills until the key person is replaced.
+After a key person loss, senior leaders may struggle to pick up the pieces because there’s no record of the skills and knowledge to complete work: Other staff may find it difficult to “cover” the lost skills.

 One of the risks is the information loss caused by a key person leaving.
 They may have exclusive information about the best way to work with a customer or supplier.
-A key person may know how to get the best from a product, or when it should or shouldn’t be used.
+A key person may know how to get the best from a product, and the most effective application.
 They might also know how to achieve success, for example in sales or marketing.
 Inflight work is often the most difficult to deal with, perhaps in the sales or delivery pipeline.
 Then there is the information for planning or decisions.
 The range of information is far reaching, and the thought of that disappearing is sobering.
-It’s essential to secure critical information, however useful information is also an asset.
+It’s essential to secure critical information: Useful information is also an asset.

 Key people may also plug gaps in the business systems.
 Business investment in systems can be hit or miss resulting in gaps here and there.
 As a result, staff must bridge the gap in systems for everything to work.
 In effect staff are part of the system instead of solely running the system.
-As growth increases the stress on systems, people and their knowledge are also put under strain.
-When a person goes, the risk that systems won’t work is to be avoided.
-Ideally a prioritised roadmap to plug system gaps to minimise disruption.
+The stress on systems, people and their knowledge can increase during high growth.
+When a person goes, there’s a risk that systems won’t work.
+Ideally, you’ll want to create a prioritised roadmap to plug system gaps to minimise disruption.

 We’ve explored six areas from governance to systems to manage key person risk.
 You can plan to address issues to strengthen the business once you’ve identified the risks.
 Of course, taking early and incremental steps improves the business and reduces bigger problems further down the road.

-For those that want to grow and scale, addressing key person risk is likely to be closely aligned with business goals.
-Developing governance, organisation, processes, skills, information stores and systems are part of building a growing business.
+For leaders that want to grow and scale, addressing key person risk is likely to be closely aligned with business goals.
+They might want to develop robust systems as part of building a growing business.
 Key person risk is a good starting point as it looks at building a foundation around key activities.